 Congratulations to NanoEngineering professor, Darren Lipomi, and his team, Mohammad A. Alkhadra and Samuel E. Root, who have been announced as the 2018 winners of the Lectureship and Best Paper Award.

-Her defense on "Understanding the Surface and Interface Properties of Electrode Materials in Alkali-Ion Batteries" was presented on March 10, 2015.
-Ms. Qian has been with the Department of NanoEngineering since Fall 2010.
-The department is very proud of her achievement!
+His defense on "Tailoring Nanoscale Properties to Enable Advanced Energy Storage Materials" was presented on September 9, 2015.
+Mr. Verde has been with the Department of NanoEngineering since Fall 2010.
+The department is very proud of his achievement!

 NanoEngineering and Chemical Engineering Majors

 Incoming Freshmen and New Transfer Students

 Date: Tuesday, September 22, 2015

 Time: 9:00 a.m. - 10:50 a.m.